|Account Type||Account Level|

 - To view the details of your configuration, select it the Configuration List.
 Copy the number at the end of the Assertion Consumer field, following the final forward slash ( / ) in the URL.
 You'll paste it into the OneLogin Configuration page in the Step 3, below.

 - Select the Sumo Logic SAML app.

-- On the Configuration page, enter the number you copied from the Authentication Request in Sumo into the Configuration ID field.
+- On the Configuration page, enter the number you copied from the Assertion Consumer in Sumo into the Configuration ID field.

 - Click Save.

 This section has instructions for configuring several optional SAML features.

 This configuration enables a Sumo user to initiate login from the Sumo Logic web app.
 Sumo redirects the user to OneLogin with a SAML AuthnRequest with the information that OneLogin needs to authenticate the user.
 OneLogin replies to Sumo with a SAML Assertion (SAMLResponse).

 - LoginPath.
 Enter a unique identifier for your org.
 You can specify any alphanumeric string (with no embedded spaces), provided that it is unique to your org.
 (You can't configure a Login Path that another Sumo customer has already configured).
 The identifier is used to generate a unique URL for user login.
 For example, you could enter

 - Authn Request URL.
 Enter the SAML 2.0 Endpoint URL that you copied from the OneLogin SSO page, as described above.